Exhibitions and Public Programming

 Upcoming Events

-In the Archives: Researching and Learning with Primary Source Materials about New Orleans
+In the Archives: Posters and New Orleans Hip Hop History

-This hands-on introduction to archives allows attendees to engage with holdings from the Hogan Archive of New Orleans Music and New Orleans Jazz, a unit of Tulane University Special Collections.
+This hands-on workshop provides an introduction to archives and a lesson on hidden histories about New Orleans hip hop.
+Led by Melissa A. Weber, curator of the Hogan Archive of New Orleans Music and New Orleans Jazz at Tulane University Special Collections.

 Past Exhibitions